jsweeney12/My-Portfolio/README.md

 # My_Website
-A Website designed fully by me to hold my github portfolio and general information about me.
+A Website designed fully by me to display my portfolio, resume, and general information about me.

 ## Technologies
 ### Frontend